PhilipPartsch/Howto-Sphinx/docs/how-to-write-rst.rst

 Include a file into current document
 ====================================

+Docutils documentation: `How to include file in document`_.

 It is possible to ``include`` in the current document another document.
 Please be aware, that it is useful to have another file extension for included files,